Delaware River Report: October 6, 2025

 Click on any gauge for the most recent data:

-Today will be 81 degrees with clouds early and partly cloudy.
-Wind will be 5 – 10 mph from the South.
+Today will be 81 degrees with partly cloudy skies.
+Wind will be 5 – 10 mph from the North.

 What’s Hatching: